fbpx

 The MIDI Association and IASG Team at Game Sound Con

-The MIDI Association will be sharing a booth with the San Francisco Conservatory of Music (SFCM) as Steve Horowitz, IASIG chair is also the executive director of the Technology and Applied Composition (TAC) program at SCFM.
-If you are at GameSound Con, please come by and say hi!
+The MIDI Association was the booth the San Francisco Conservatory of Music (SFCM) as Steve Horowitz, IASIG chair is also the executive director of the Technology and Applied Composition (TAC) program at SCFM.

 Steve Horowitz Picture